k8s-platform-hub/quickstart-docker-git/README.md

   --app/
   ```

-  The README inside each base repo contains further instructions.
+  The README inside each starter kit contains further instructions.

-- **Automated Docker hub builds**: All base repos in this collection can readily be integrated to setup an automated docker image build system.
+- **Automated Docker hub builds**: All starter kits in this collection can readily be integrated to setup an automated docker image build system.

   Read here for more details:
   [https://docs.docker.com/docker-hub/github/](https://docs.docker.com/docker-hub/github/)